abhi2718/Byldd-rn-google-signin/README.md

 ---

-With these steps, you should be able to successfully set up Google Sign-In in your React Native project using the **byldd-expo-google-signin** package.
+With these steps, you should be able to successfully set up Google Sign-In in your React Native project using the **expo-byldd-google-signin** package.